 It is illegal to exaggerate on the complaint.
 It is also illegal to regurgitate 3rd party rumors and present them as facts.
 Such exaggerations and false claims are classified as perjury.

-Lie #13 –The consent judgment I signed proves that Wills is right and that the nasty narrative he’s pushing about me is true.
+Lie #13 –They claim that the consent judgment I signed with the Attorney General proves that Wills is right and that the nasty narrative he’s pushing about me is true.

 TRUTH – It does nothing of the sort.
 It memorializes the charges of the 4 complainers and reiterates my current and long-running refund policy that I’ve had since day 1.
 It says that I do indeed owe refunds to the people that I already fully admit I owe refunds to.
 There are no findings of guilt of anything nefarious whatsoever.
 The use of ‘unconscionable’ in the language is a vestige of the legalese in the Act being cited.
 According to the Act, being late on delivery (for any reason, for any duration, and even if everyone agrees that there was no ill intent and nothing nefarious afoot) is considered an “unconscionable” act.
 Note that this is a legal use of the term and does not have the same charged connotations as the colloquial use of the term (which would be something like ‘nefarious’).
 But all it amounts to is, “James is late on deliveries and is accountable to ship the orders or provide refunds,” which was already what I was adhering to anyway.

-Lie #14 – My PayPal accounts were locked because I was committing fraud.
+Lie #14 – They claim that my PayPal accounts were locked because I was committing fraud.

 TRUTH – That’s just more BS spin from Wills.
 I never committed fraud of any kind, and PayPal did not lock my accounts for such a reason.
 They were locked because of the high number of claims filed against me, and they stayed locked because 1) PayPal wanted proof of delivery for orders I was still growing and therefore couldn’t provide, and 2) because they wanted me to send them bank statements showing a certain threshold of money (that I didn’t have, because I was insolvent by then).
 It's worth adding that one of my accounts was closed at least partially because Wills engaged in an illegal activity called tortious interference by calling PayPal and telling them his malicious false narrative (and urging others to call and tell PayPal the same malicious false narrative) in an attempt to disrupt and destroy my business.

-Lie #15 – It was wrong to keep taking advance orders for 2017 when I was behind on 2016 orders.
+Lie #15 – They claim it was wrong to keep taking advance orders for 2017 when I was behind on 2016 orders.

 TRUTH – Believing that myth is dependent on not adequately understanding the mathematical concept of exponential growth and how it applies to this situation.
 For example, say I needed to grow 100 figs of variety XYZ for 2016 orders, starting with just 3 initial small plants.
 And let’s say that the actual overall propagation rate for XYZ ended up being 10-fold per year (which was far behind my estimated schedule), so at the end of Year 1, I only had 30 plants.
 30 is not enough to serve the 2016 demand, not even close, so I would need to do it for another year.
 But notice what happens: at the end of the 2nd year, I have 300 plants…which is enough to serve the 2016 demand AND the 2017 demand without really slowing down the 2016 deliveries.
 See how that worked?
 I had to do the 2nd year of propagation anyway just to create enough trees for the 2016 deliveries (30 wasn’t enough, I needed 100), and at the same time created enough trees by the end of that 2nd year for the 2017 deliveries, too.